babonet13/HostYourNode/deploy/3_DeployNodes_GUI_1stLogin.md.md

 ![Step 6](https://github.com/babonet13/Images/blob/master/Portainer/1stLogin/Step_6.png)

-You can notice that a container named "portainer-node" is running !
+You can notice that a container named "portainer-node" is running ...
 NEVER STOP AND/OR REMOVE THIS CONTAINER !!!
-IN THIS CASE IT WILL BE MANDATORY TO SWITCH IN LINUX COMAND LINE MODE ...
+IN THIS CASE IT WILL BE MANDATORY TO SWITCH IN LINUX COMMAND LINE MODE.